 Height is a non-modifiable factor, and the height of a child is mostly dependent on the parents’ height.
 If both the parents are tall, the child is likely to be tall.

 Children tend to grow in spurts and have a slightly increased growth rate between 6-8 years.
 About 25% of growth in height occurs during puberty (3).
 Two hormones contribute to this – the Human Growth Hormone (HGH) and Insulin-like Growth Factor-1 (IGF-1), which determine longitudinal bone growth and maintain bone mass (4).
-Hence, it may be helpful to consume foods that not only stimulate the production of the growth hormone but also aid bone growth.
+While there are no foods that increase height rapidly, they may help stimulate the production of the growth hormone and aid in bone growth.

 Best Foods To Help Children Grow Taller

-Eggs are incredible sources of protein, riboflavin, biotin, and iron.
+Eggs are incredible sources of protein,riboflavini XAlso called vitamin B2, it is a water soluble vitamin and is flushed out of the body through urine when present in excess. , biotin, and iron.
 Protein helps in cell growth and development.
 A study showed that malnourished children who were fed with a high-protein diet over a period developed more height compared to those who were fed with standard protein (5).

 Egg white is a concentrated source of protein.
 Make sure to include eggs almost every day in your child’s meal.
 Having a yummy omelet or a boiled egg for breakfast is a great way to start their day and ensure they get proteins.
 However, check for any allergic symptoms using the 3-7 days trial rule.